RobTillaart/AGS02MA/README.md

 This is done to minimize interference with the communication of other devices.
 The reset clock speed can be changed with **setI2CResetSpeed()** e.g. to 200 or 400 KHz.

+#### 0.3.1 fix.

+Version 0.3.1 sets the I2C prescaler TWSR register of the Arduino UNO to 4 so the lowest speed possible is about 8 KHz.
+A speed of 25 KHz has 0% error .
+After communication the clock (+ prescaler is reset again).

 ## Version 118 problems